Wiki

 How much do active ETFs cost?

-Active ETFs charge an average expense ratio of 0.69%, with ranges from around 0.20% for broad core strategies to 0.50% or higher for specialized thematic or alternative strategies.
-This is meaningfully lower than the 0.89% average for active mutual funds.
+Active ETFs charge an average expense ratio of 0.63%, with ranges from around 0.17% for broad core strategies (like Dimensional's DFAC) to 0.75% or higher for specialized thematic strategies (like ARK Innovation).
+This is meaningfully lower than the 1.02% average for actively managed mutual funds.
 Beyond expense ratios, you'll also pay bid-ask spreads when trading, which can range from a few cents to more substantial amounts for less liquid or newly launched funds.

 Can active ETFs outperform the market?